ellisgl/sap-1-v2-mojo/README.md

-0000 | LDA | Load data from memory into the Accumulator (Register A) 0001 | ADD | Load data from memory into Register B and perform addition of Accumulator and Register B and output on bus 0010 | SUB | Load data from memory into Register B and perform substract of Register B from Accumulator and output on bus 1110 | OUT | Load data from BUS to Output do be displayed 'phyically' 1111 | HLT | Stop the running of the program.
+0000 | LDA | Load data from memory into the Accumulator (Register A) 0001 | ADD | Load data from memory into Register B and perform addition of Accumulator and Register B and output on bus 0010 | SUB | Load data from memory into Register B and perform substract of Register B from Accumulator and output on bus 1110 | OUT | Load data from BUS to Output do be displayed 'physically' 1111 | HLT | Stop the running of the program.

 ## Sample Program